PTSD and the Loss of a Child

 • Licensed trauma professional

-• Bereavement specialists
+• bereavement specialists

 Cognitive-behavioral therapy has proven effective for people with PTSD.
 This type of therapy teaches ways to replace negative, unhelpful thoughts and feelings with more positive thinking.
 Behavioral strategies can be used at the patient’s own pace to help desensitize the traumatic parts of what happened.